 For God also wished for creation to continue, saying to Christ, “You shall have siblings!
 And these siblings will all come forth from you.”
 So just as Christ had come into being out of God, so too would all these brothers and sisters come forth from Christ.

 Keep in mind, God and Christ were together talking about all this for an infinitely long time (with time, of course, being a decidedly human concept).
-For eons and eons then, the two spoke together about how creation would further unfold, and how it would expand.
+For eons and eons, the two spoke together about how creation would further unfold, and how it would expand.

-So God and Christ exchanged ideas, with God encouraging Christ by saying, “You will be able to do everything.
+As God and Christ exchanged ideas, God kept encouraging Christ by saying, “You will be able to do everything.
 I will give you might and power.
 And everything that comes into being shall come through you.
 You will do this in my place.”
 After all, God had given Christ a healthy share of God’s precious knowledge.

 And so it was that over vast intervals of time, various princely brothers and sisters—commonly called archangels—came into existence.
-The first being to come from Christ was given a name that means “light bearer.”
+The first being to come from Christ was given a name that means “light-bearer,” or “bringer of light.”
 For this being would inherit the most incredible radiance, glory and creative power from Christ.

 As such, for a very long time—yes, another eternity—there were essentially three beings living together in an ethereal natural world.
 At that time, there was also a plant kingdom and an animal kingdom, although both to a somewhat limited extent.